 Are you facing a new cancer diagnosis and feeling lost about what to eat?
 Have you been reading every article about the foods you should avoid?
 Are you thinking that water isn’t even safe right now?
 Then this is the place for you.
-I have spent years as an oncology dietitian meeting with patients who have similar thoughts and concerns.
-It is natural to question how things in your life, including food, may be impacting your cancer risk.
-There are also a lot of beautiful and well-meaning friends who are more than excited to share their thoughts about what supplement or diet cured their next door neighbor’s sister’s best friend from middle school.
+I have spent years as an oncology dietitian meeting patients with similar thoughts and concerns.
+It is natural to question how things in your life, including food, may impact your cancer risk.
+There are also a lot of beautiful and well-meaning friends who are more than excited to share their thoughts about what supplement or diet cured their next-door neighbor’s sister’s best friend from middle school.

 While there is a wealth of information available, one thing that is lacking is reliable nutrition advice on the internet.
 I can’t even begin to tell you all the things I’ve heard!
-After countless panic filled phone calls and emails, I realized that the internet is in desperate need of evidence based nutrition information for cancer survivors.
-You don’t need fear based nutrition information that leaves you scared to eat.
+After countless panic-filled phone calls and emails, I realized that the internet desperately needs evidence based nutrition information for cancer survivors.
+You don’t need fear-based nutrition information that leaves you scared to eat.
 You deserve the truth with a side of understanding and grace.
 My goal is to be that source of accurate nutrition information while taking a realistic approach to your individual preferences and beliefs.
 So grab your favorite beverage and take a deep breath…it’s all going to be okay.

 Don’t throw away your favorite foods

-It’s okay, those red gummy fish didn’t cause your cancer.
+It’s okay.
+Those colorful gummies you loved as a kid didn’t cause your cancer.
 The bag of chocolate candy on the top shelf of your pantry isn’t a carcinogen.
-No, your once a day diet soda isn’t the reason you have cancer.
+No, your once-a-day diet soda isn’t the reason you have cancer.
 Yes, you can still drink your coffee.
-Look, you are facing a big diagnosis and trying to revamp your diet and get rid of your favorite foods can lead to unnecessary stress.
+Look, you are facing a significant diagnosis, and trying to revamp your diet and eliminate your favorite foods can lead to unnecessary stress.
 Do yourself a favor and process this change in your life before cleaning out the pantry.
-Once you feel a calmness and readiness to make meaningful diet changes, then we can chat more!
+Once you feel calm and ready to make meaningful diet changes, we can chat more!

 Cancer is not an excuse to lose weight without trying